 The grant covers economy class airfare and a per diem for up to three days to visit a Senior Fellow from outside your local Program.
 The visit must have a clear purpose aligned with the overall aims of the Atlantic Fellowship – of advancing fairer, healthier, more inclusive societies.
 And it should benefit both visitor and host – whether through the exchange of experience and ideas, or through brainstorming a collaborative project.

-The first application deadline is March 15, 2019 with a rolling monthly start date on the 15th of each month.
+The deadline for applications is on 15th of each month, with a rolling monthly start date on the same day.

 There is a simple online application form which asks whom you want to visit, why, and what you hope to learn from this opportunity.
 It also asks for a commitment, by visitor and host, to report back to other Atlantic Fellows about your experience, through the Hub.